 Senior staff remuneration

-As part of new legislation introduced in April 2017, the NAO is required to publish gender pay gap information based on a snapshot date of 31 March 2017.
-This report details our gender pay gap and outlines the action we are taking to reduce the gap.
+As part of new legislation introduced in April 2017, the NAO is required to publish gender pay gap information.
+This report details our gender pay gap and ethnicity pay gap, and outlines the actions we are taking to close our pay gaps.

 Travel and hospitality expenditure